eleev/extensions-kit/README.md

 ### SKScene
 - [SKScene+SerialSpriteLoading](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/SpriteKit/SKScene/SKScene%2BSerialSpriteLoading.swift) - uploads a set of scene graph nodes with a specific pattern, useful when a scene contains a lot of nodes, but just a specific subset needs to be processed or accessed
+- [SKScene+ReferenceNodeFix](/extensions-kit/Extensions/SpriteKit/SKScene/SKScene%2BReferenceNodeFix.swift) - a small fix that resolves the default behavior for nodes that were referenced from differnet .sks files.
+The thing is that they do not launch their animations by default, so this small `hack` fixes this issue

 ### SKTexture
 - [SKTexture+LinearGradient](https://github.com/jVirus/ios-extensions/blob/master/extensions-kit/Extensions/SpriteKit/SKTexture/SKTexture%2BLinearGradient.swift) - adds a convenience initializer that generates a `gradient texture` for the specified *size*, *start* and *end* colors